DagimDev/reactjs-learning/API-Integration-in-React/1_what_is_API.md

                 private and checks if the data sent between two applications is encrypted).
 In short, with a little bit of knowledge, companies can easily protect their APIs from attacks.

+    Difference between an API and a remote server: Do not be confused, an API is not a database or a server.
+The main difference between a remote server (Google’s server) and an API (example Google Maps API) is the format of the request and response involved. o Remote server (revision): It is computer that is remotely located with a web server software and database software installed in it to handle remote requests sent by the users of a browser/website.
+            ● To render a picture request (from google.com), your browser expects a response in HTML format
+            ● When you make a request from google.com, it is your browser that is the client o API: It is the part of the server that works as a middleman to communicate directly with the server of another application.
+            ● When you make a request/call to Google Maps API, it would just return the data with JSON or XML format.
+            ● When you (your website’s server) make a request/call to Google Maps API’s server, it is your website’s server that is the client.